frederik-kt/count-hours/README.md

 # Script Setup

-- (Optional) Copy the two script files `scripts/count-hours.sh` and `scripts/export-numbers-to-csv.sh` to your preferred location.
+- (Optional) Copy the two script files `scripts/count-hours.sh` and `scripts/export-numbers-to-csv.sh` and `hours.numbers` to your preferred location.
 - Adapt the paths in the two script files.
 - Add the following line to `~/.zshrc`, again adapting the path:
   `alias count-hours='~/path/to/count-hours.sh'`.
-- Make the two script files executable: https://support.apple.com/guide/terminal/make-a-file-executable-apdd100908f-06b3-4e63-8a87-32e71241bab4/mac
 - `source ~/.zshrc` (or just close and reopen the terminal).
+- If you get a permission error on execution: Make the two script files executable: https://support.apple.com/guide/terminal/make-a-file-executable-apdd100908f-06b3-4e63-8a87-32e71241bab4/mac

 # Usage